 NOTE: Not all web browsers allow the use of a video camera (eg built into a laptop or connected via USB).
 This is not related to the construction of the ASCII Art library, or even with p5js, but with the browser manufacturer's treatment of security.
 Sometimes this is related to the operating system (eg iOS in some cases blocks access to the camera), sometimes with security settings or certificates.
 Some of these settings can be changed, but generally not all browsers work with cameras.
 Currently the best browser on macOS, Windows and Linux to test p5js sketches hosted locally or loaded from a webserver and using video camera (and the ASCII Art library) is Mozilla Firefox

 The main library pseudo-class.
 You must create an object derived from this class to use the library.
-The simplest version of the constructor does not require any parameters, but you can also use one of the versions that allow you to create an object with parameters, too:
+The simplest version of the constructor require just one parameter (handle to the sketch "owning" the object), but you can also use one of the versions that allow you to create an object with more parameters, too:

 _fontName, _fontSize, _textStyle correspond to the typical font parameters used in p5js.
 The given font parameters will be used to create the table that stores glyphs ordered in terms of their area - on the basis of this table, the object will convert the image pixels to the ASCII art form.